-- Upon admission to the Academy, from information from parents/carers or external agencies - During transition to the Academy, from information shared by the previous school - From class assessments in the primary school - During year 7 transition, as identified from Cognitive Abilities Tests (CATs) - Analysis of Key Stage 2 SATs results - When staff raise concerns that a pupil is underachieving or struggling - Through data analysis, including reading assessments, screeners and termly common assessments - If external agencies are involved with a student
+- Upon admission to the Academy, from information from parents/carers or external agencies - During transition to the Academy, from information shared by the previous school - From class assessments in the primary school - During year 7 transition, as identified from Cognitive Abilities Tests (CATs) - Analysis of Key Stage 2 SATs results - When staff raise concerns that a pupil is underachieving or struggling - Through data analysis, including reading assessments, screeners and termly common assessments - If external agencies are involved with a pupil would be an incompatible and inefficient use of both Academy and LA funds.

-Students with SEND are considered for admission to the Academy on exactly the same basis as students without SEND.
-The Academy will not discriminate against disabled students or prospective students on the grounds of disability.
-Students in receipt of an EHCP naming the Academy will be admitted, unless after reviewing the EHCP, the Academy believes that it cannot meet need and that to admit the child would be an incompatible and inefficient use of both Academy and LA funds.
 Further information relating to the admission of SEND students can be found in both the SEND and Admissions Policies.

+Pupils with SEND are considered for admission to the Academy on exactly the same basis as pupils without SEND.
+The Academy will not discriminate against disabled pupil or prospective pupils on the grounds of disability.
+Pupils in receipt of an EHCP naming the Academy will be admitted, unless after reviewing the EHCP, the Academy believes that it cannot meet need and that to admit the child